 They lived before the Council of Nicea in A.D.
 325, so they are called the Ante-Nicene Fathers (“ante” means “before.”)

 They are not modern historians, but their opinions are still interesting.
-They were unanimous in their belief that Luke wrote the third Gospel.

 In this article, early church leaders and one rival to orthodox Christianity affirm not only the fourth Gospel’s authority, but also that John the Apostle wrote it.
 These passages to the early church leaders should be used critically, but they clearly affirm the Apostle John’s authorship.
 Often they assume it matter-of-factly, as if there is no need for further discussion.

 All dates in the list are AD, d stands for died, and c stands for circa, which means about or around.

 These early church leaders, among others, quote or use the Gospel of John as an authoritative source:

 He was the bishop of Antioch (on the left side of the map, under Syria).
 While journeying to his place of martyrdom under armed guard, he wrote seven letters, six to churches, and one to Polycarp (see Irenaeus, below).